Why Are You Losing Muscle On A GLP-1

 Factor #2: Thyroid and Adrenal Function

 By midlife, a significant number of women are dealing with thyroid dysfunction that’s either undiagnosed or undertreated.
 Standard TSH testing misses it constantly.
-What matters is T3 conversion — and that’s rarely looked at on a routine panel.
+One major thing that matters is T3 conversion — and that’s rarely looked at on a routine panel.

 But what do people blame?
 The GLP.